JasonKessler/scattertext/README.md

 ```

 ## What's new

+### 0.0.2.9.*
+Breaking change: `pmi_filter_thresold` has been replaced with `pmi_threshold_coefficient`.

+Added Emoji and Tweet analysis.
+See [Emoji analysis](#emoji-analysis).

+Characteristic terms falls back ot "Most frequent" if no terms used in the chart are present
+in the background corpus.

+Fixed top-term calculation for custom scores.

+Set scaled f-score's default beta to 0.5.

+Added `--spacy_language_model` argument to the CLI.

+Added the `alternative_text_field` option in `produce_scattertext_explorer` to show an
+alternative text field when showing contexts in the interactive HTML visualization.

+Updated `ParsedCorpus.get_unigram_corpus` to allow for continued
+`alternative_text_field` functionality.

 ### 0.0.2.8.6
 Added ability to for Scattertext to use noun chunks instead of unigrams and bigrams through the